Parallel-in-Time/pySDC/README.rst

 .. code-block:: bash

-   conda install -c conda-forge petsc4py mpi4py
+   conda install -c conda-forge mpich petsc4py mpi4py

 Most of the code is tested automatically using `Travis-CI <https://travis-ci.org/Parallel-in-Time/pySDC>`_, so a working version of the installation process can always be found in the `install`-block of the `.travis.yml <https://github.com/Parallel-in-Time/pySDC/blob/master/.travis.yml>`_ file.